 More than a quarter of a million South Africans are regular blood donors, but only 10% of them are black.
 At the same time, black people constitute 80% of those needing transfusions.

 The South African National Blood Services (SANBS) has found that black people still believe their blood is discarded because of the high HIV infection rate among black people.

 Black donors are desperately needed not only to boost the supply of blood, but because genetic differences mean that better matches between donors and recipients tend to occur within ethnic groups.
-The more precise the match, the better for the patient.
-This is particularly important for people who require repeated transfusions and those who have rare blood groups.

 More than 3 000 units of blood are transfused to patients each day in South Africa.
 Apart from the blood that is needed in trauma units around the country during the festive season, blood in large amounts is always needed for other reasons.
 Blood loss during childbirth creates a major need for transfusions, according to the SANBS.

 “Twenty to 25 women die during childbirth every year in the country because of blood loss,” says Dr Sam Gulube, the national medical director of the SANBS.
 Especially with the festive season looming, the SANBS is under pressure to maintain supplies.

 “Only 34 000 of the 350 000 donors around the country are black,” says Gulube, “and the irony is that 80% of patients needing blood transfusions are black.”

 But a safe donor is a regular donor, says Gulube.
 “We no longer judge blood on the basis of race, but rather on whether it is from a regular donor or not.”
 The most trusted regular donors are schoolgoing teenagers aged 16 to 19.
 These make up 20% of blood donors in the country.